timatom/timatom.github.io/_posts/2020-02-01-fundamentals-of-neural-networks-post.md

 The presynaptic [axon terminals](https://en.wikipedia.org/wiki/Axon_terminal) are at the very end of the axon's branches (also called telodendria), which are used to send [neurotransmitters](https://en.wikipedia.org/wiki/Neurotransmitter) to other target cells (which could be the soma or dendrites of a target neuron, a [muscle cell](https://en.wikipedia.org/wiki/Myocyte), or a [gland cell](https://en.wikipedia.org/wiki/Gland)).
 They appear as tiny bulbous swellings at the end of many telodendria.

 I'll conlcude this section with a brief disclaimer.
 I by no means claim to be an expert in biology or neuroscience.
 I am simply a nerd who loves to learn about these things!
 If you want a deeper study into a lot of the fundamentals in neruoscience, I highly recomend "Principles of Neural Science" by Kandel, Schwartz, Jessell, Siegelbaum, and Hudspeth.
 I'm not mentioning this book for any marketing purposes, I just really like the book.
-A lot of what I'm covering in this section can be found in it, and much more interesting information.
+A lot of what I covered in this section can be found in it, and much more interesting information.

 ## Neural Networks within Machine Learning